-We identified one fair-quality, prospective cohort study conducted in Spain that examined whether first-trimester risk assessment and clinical care protocols based on risk status increased anxiety in pregnant women (Appendix F Tables 1-3).
-Risk for early preeclampsia requiring delivery before 34 weeks was assessed using a model developed in Spain and externally validated in a U.S. cohort (Appendix G).
-Pregnant women screened as high risk were recruited and matched with the next visited low-risk screened woman in the first trimester screening unit (n=255: 135 low risk, 120 high risk).
+We identified one fair-quality, prospective cohort study conducted in Spain that examined whether first-trimester risk assessment and clinical care protocols based on risk status increased anxiety in pregnant women (Appendix F Tables 1-3).102 Risk for early-onset preeclampsia requiring delivery before 34 weeks was assessed using a model developed in Spain130 and externally validated in a U.S. cohort 99 (Appendix G).
+Pregnant women screened as high risk were recruited and matched with the next low-risk screened woman in the first trimester screening unit (n=255; 135 low-risk, 120 high-risk).

 After risk assessment, all participating women were provided counseling on the potential risks of preeclampsia.
-Women at high risk underwent a followup management protocol that included recommended daily intake of acetylsalicylic acid (150 mg) from the day of screening until 36 weeks' gestation, and second-trimester ultrasonography at 20 to 22 weeks that included uterine artery Doppler velocimetry.
-There were no statistically significant differences in the demographic characteristics of women screened high risk and those screened low risk at the enrollment visit.
-102

-Anxiety levels were assessed within one hour post-counseling using a self-reported anxiety questionnaire (Spielberg State-Trait Anxiety Inventory [STAI]) to measure trait (STAI-T) and state (STAI-S) anxiety.
-Study participants completed the STAI-T on the day of preeclampsia screening (prior to risk counseling) and were asked to answer the STAI-S immediately after the counseling visit.
-In a subgroup of women (51 low risk and 50 high risk), anxiety levels were also measured during the second and third trimesters (data not shown).
+Women at high risk underwent a followup management protocol that included recommended daily intake of acetylsalicylic acid (150 mg) from the day of screening until 36 weeks' gestation and second-trimester ultrasonography at 20 to 22 weeks that included uterine artery Doppler velocimetry.102 There were no statistically significant differences in the demographic characteristics of women screened as high versus low risk at the enrollment visit.102 questionnaire (Spielberg State-Trait Anxiety Inventory [STAI]) to measure trait (STAI-T) and state (STAI-S) anxiety.102 Study participants completed the STAI-T on the day of preeclampsia screening (prior to risk counseling) and were asked to answer the STAI-S immediately after the counseling visit.
+In a subgroup of women (51 low-risk and 50 high-risk), anxiety levels were also measured during the second and third trimesters (data not shown).